richpeck/exception_handler/README.md

 This means that all you're really doing is taking "Ruby" errors and giving them an appropriate HTTP status code & message body (HTML).
 Rails handles the process for you - the *only* thing we need to worry about is how the HTML is generated.

 What confuses most is the way in which Rails does this.
 The process is handled by [`ActionDispatch::ShowExceptions`](https://github.com/rails/rails/blob/master/actionpack/lib/action_dispatch/middleware/show_exceptions.rb#L44) - which builds a new response out of the one passed to it by the exception generator.
-Through this process, it calls whichever class is present in `exceptions_app` to obtain the HTML.
+Through this process, it calls whichever class is present in [`exceptions_app`](http://guides.rubyonrails.org/configuring.html#rails-general-configuration) to obtain the HTML...

+    # show_exceptions.rb
+    def render_exception(request, exception)
+      backtrace_cleaner = request.get_header "action_dispatch.backtrace_cleaner"
+      wrapper = ExceptionWrapper.new(backtrace_cleaner, exception)
+      status  = wrapper.status_code
+      request.set_header "action_dispatch.exception", wrapper.exception
+      request.set_header "action_dispatch.original_path", request.path_info
+      request.path_info = "/#{status}"
+      response = @exceptions_app.call(request.env) #-> this is where the HTML is generated response[1]["X-Cascade"] == "pass" ? pass_response(status) : response
+    rescue Exception => failsafe_error
+      $stderr.puts "Error during failsafe response: #{failsafe_error}\n  #{failsafe_error.backtrace * "\n  "}"
+      FAILSAFE_RESPONSE
+    end

 In other words, what a user *sees* has very little to do with the fact Rails experienced an error.
-Whilst the default behaviour entails static HTML files - we've been able to inject a controller instead - providing *dynamic* views for erroneous requests...
+Whilst the default behaviour uses static HTML files - we've been able to use a controller instead - providing *dynamic* views for erroneous requests...

 <p align="center">
   <img src="./readme/middleware.jpg" />